 \subsubsection{Admissible triplets}

 Let $(a,b,c)$ be a triplet of non-negative integers.
 We first assume that this triplet is {\sl triangular}, meaning that it obeys triangular inequalities: the numbers $a,b,c$ are such that $a+b-c\geq 0$, $b+c-a\geq 0$ and $c+a-b\geq 0$.
-These integers can therefore serve as the side lengths of a (possibly degenerate\footnote{either because one edge is zero or because one of the triangular inequalities is an equality.}) integer triangle.
+These integers can therefore serve as the side lengths of an integer triangle (possibly degenerate, either because one edge is zero or because one of the triangular inequalities is an equality).
 We also assume that the perimeter $a+b+c$ is even.
 A triplet of non-negative integers $a,b,c$ obeying the above two constraints is called {\sl admissible}.

 Notice that $a+b-c = (a+b+c)-2c$ is a difference of two even integers; hence $a+b-c$ is an even integer, and this is true as well for $b+c-a$ and $c+a-b$.
 One can therefore introduce three new non-negative integers $m,n,p$ as follows: Then $a=m+n$, $b=n+p$, $c=p+m$.
 The semiperimeter $\sigma$ of the triangle $(a,b,c)$ reads and we have $m=\sigma-b$, $n=\sigma-c$, $p=\sigma-a$.
-Notice that $(a,b,c)$ admissible implies $m \geq 0, n\geq 0, p\geq 0$, but this does not imply that $(m,n,p)$ should be triangular: $m, n, p$ can be arbitrary non-negative integers.
+Notice that $(a,b,c)$ admissible implies $m~\geq~0$, $n\geq 0$, $p\geq 0$, but this does not imply that $(m,n,p)$ should be triangular: $m, n, p$ can be arbitrary non-negative integers.
 It is clear from the above that there is a one to one correspondance between the triplets $(a,b,c)$ and the triplets $(m,n,p)$.
 We find convenient to refer to the first as {\sl external} variables, and to the next as {\sl internal} variables; the external variables label edges of triangles, whereas the internal variables should be thought as labels for the segments displayed on fig.~\ref{oblade_su2}.

 It is sometimes useful --- and anyway traditional in physics --- to introduce the spin variables $j_1=a/2$, $j_2=b/2$, $j_3=c/2$.
 One has $m=j_3+j_1-j_2$, $n=j_1+j_2-j_3$, $p=j_2+j_3-j_1$.
 These so-called spin variables $j_1, j_2, j_3$ are either integers or half-integers.
 Notice that $m+n+p=j_1+j_2+j_3$.